-Dementia is a term that describes a group of symptoms associated with impaired memory and thinking skills.
-Collectively, these symptoms indicate a loss of brain function.
+Dementia is a term that describes a group of symptoms associated with reduced memory and thinking skills that indicate a loss of brain function.
 Treatment depends on the type of dementia but most types are incurable.

 Dementia is not a specific disease.
 It is a general term that covers a set of related symptoms associated with a decline in memory, thinking, understanding, and judgement.

 - Progressive dementias are when changes in brain function worsen with time and are permanent.
 With progressive dementia, the symptoms reduce a person's ability to perform daily activities and to socialise

 - Some forms of dementia (or conditions that cause dementia-like symptoms) can improve with treatment and are sometimes referred to as reversible dementia.

 While dementia is more common in people over 65 years of age, it is not part of the normal ageing process.
 Dementia is thought to affect around 70,000 New Zealanders.